Glossary Browser for Disability

 DDA) is an Act of the Parliament of the United Kingdom which has now been repealed and replaced by the

 Equality Act 2010, except in Northern Ireland where the Act still applies.
-Formerly, it made it unlawful to discriminate against people in respect of their disabilities in relation to employment, the provision of
+Formerly, it made it unlawful to discriminate against people in respect of their disabilities in relation to employment, the provision of goods and services, education and

 transport.